Skip to main content

 Caution

-Make sure you don't create the certificate under Apple Pay Merchant Identity Certificate, which is only used for Apple Pay on the web.
+Don't create the certificate under Apple Pay Merchant Identity Certificate, which handles only Apple Pay on the web.
+See Configure Apple Pay capabilities for more information.

-1. Select Create Certificate and upload the apple_payment_processing.csr file from the previous step in the form.
+4. Select Create Certificate and upload the apple_payment_processing.csr file.

-If this is the second certificate you created, then leave this page open as you'll be returning to it to activate the certificate after its uploaded.
+5. Download the encrypted certificate (apple_pay.cer).
+If this is the second certificate you created, then leave this page open for activation.

 Upload encrypted certificate using the REST Admin API